im-ukr/SmartStay/Model/README.md

 # Section 1 - Pricing Adjustments Overview

-Room price is computed in [Option 1](https://github.com/im-ukr/SmartStay/blob/test/Model/room_price_computation.py) based the following parameters:
+Room price is computed for new bookings in [Option 1](https://github.com/im-ukr/SmartStay/blob/test/Model/room_price_computation.py) based the following parameters:

 ## 1. Room Type Adjustment
 **Description:** The base pricing structure varies by room type, which is classified as either 'Deluxe' or 'Normal'.